• Skip to primary navigation

 Expert Tips

-1. Depending on the type of sausage you use, there may or may not be oil there to drain.
+1. Depending on the type of sausage you use, there may or may not be oil to drain.
 You can drain or leave as much as you prefer.
-A little fat is good for flavor, but if there’s a lot, you will want to drain most of it.
+A little fat is good for flavor, but you will want to drain most of it if there's a lot.

 2. Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
-I do not recommend freezing leftovers, as the rice will turn to mush when reheating.
+I do not recommend freezing leftovers, as the rice will turn to mush when reheated.

 FAQs